Nuvido/Quest2_Research/README.md

 # Quest_Research
 ## Background Information
-The oculus quest 2 is a HMD running the Snapdragon XR2.
+The Oculus Quest 2 is a HMD running the Snapdragon XR2.
 The device runs on a highly modified version of Android 10, running the 2020 September security patch.
 ## Glossary
 Throughout this research, you may come across a few quest specific abbreviations or terms.
 - OCMS (Oculus Media Services)